Series as of 2024

 The Master of Science in Economics Program aims to develop graduates with solid foundations in economic theory and strong proficiency with quantitative methods applicable in the fields of environmental and development economics.
 It seeks to produce graduates who posses unique abilities to carry out scientific investigation in related disciplines where the University of the Philippines Los Baños excels, and address the critical challenges posed by current and intertemporal scarcity of resources.

-Why pursue Master of Science in Economics at UPLB?
+Why pursue a Master of Science in Economics at UPLB?

 Carry out scientific inquiry with modern quantitative methods